linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 11.07.2023 (announcement Linkspreed AIDA)
+- 🎉 Exciting news!
+We're thrilled to announce that Linkspreed AIDA is now an official project of the Linkspreed Group. 🚀 Join us in celebrating this milestone! 🥳✨ What are your thoughts on this collaboration?
+Share your opinions using #LinkspreedAIDA #LinkspreedGroup 🤝💼 #ExcitingCollaboration

+### 11.07.2023 (announcement Linkspreed AIDA)
 - 🚀 We're on a mission to develop Linkspreed AIDA, our AI project, to be as flawless as possible for all of you! 🤖✨ What do you think AI can help us achieve in the future?
 Share your thoughts! #AI #innovation #futuretech

 ### 11.07.2023 (announcement Linkspreed AIDA)